 Why do we cough?

-Alfred Vogel recommended that walkers look out for fresh pine shoots and chew them as they rambled.
-For those of us not out on the pine-covered hills, it might be easier to find them in Bronchosan Cough Syrup.
+Alfred Vogel recommended that walkers look out for fresh pine shoots and chew them when rambling.
+For those of us not out on the pine-covered hills however, it might be easier to find them in Bronchosan Cough Syrup.

 This product is made from extracts of freshly harvested pine shoots and is ideal for dry, tickly and irritating coughs.
 Also, Bronchosan contains honey which not only gives the product a sweet, pleasant taste, but it also soothes the throat.

 Herbs to help – ivy and thyme

 Other herbs that frequently prove handy for those suffering from a chesty cough are ivy and thyme.
 When taken together these two herbs thin mucus to make it easier to expel.
 However, they also ease spasms in the bronchial tube which helps to reduce the amount of coughing the sufferer experiences.
 Plus, these herbs also ensure that remaining coughs are productive in that they get the clogging catarrh up and out.
 The result is a swifter end to the cough and a return to peaceful nights and painless throats.

 Not sure where to find a reliable cough remedy containing both ivy and thyme?
 Well, look no further than Bronchoforce!